 This appears as the red, brown, or purple marks that I’ve been discussing in this post.
 It’s directly related to melanin activity that creates unwanted pigment in the skin.
-This occurs for anyone who gets blemishes and will usually last longer for medium-to-deep skin tones.
-All of the tips in this post will help this condition.
+This can occur for anyone who gets blemishes.
+It usually lasts longer for medium-to-deep skin tones.
+All of the tips in this post will help with this condition.

 Post-Inflammatory Erythema (PIE)

-This is the redness and swelling of a blemish that’s related to vascular activity.
+This is redness and swelling that are related to vascular activity.
 When a blemish occurs, the skin will initiate a healing response—small proteins called cytokines will trigger inflammation and white blood cells will come to fight the infection.
 These white blood cells can’t fit into smaller capillaries so they dilate and potentially break.
 This leads to vascular damage that causes redness.
 You’ll find this occurs most often with fair skin tones.
 To help fade redness faster, apply a vitamin C serum.
 You can also consult a dermatologist about vascular pulsed dye lasers.

 To help keep capillaries strong, I recommend getting plenty of bioflavonoids in your diet.
 You can find these in citrus fruits.
 Read more about preventing broken capillaries.

-Ideally, you would never break out again, but I realize this isn’t realistic.
-It is possible to minimize breakouts, though, and for that, I recommend taking the skin type quiz to fully understand your skin and what it needs.
+The best way to prevent post-breakout marks is to prevent breakouts in the first place.
+So, ideally, you would never break out again, but this simply isn’t realistic.
+It is possible to minimize breakouts, though, and for that, I recommend taking the Skin Type Quiz to fully understand your skin and what it needs.
 At the end of the quiz, you’ll get personalized product recommendations to help you address breakouts and post-breakout marks.